 I have found only one site describing this correctly (as 'London' Cheese Cake) http://www.fictionalcities.co.uk/cakes.htm, but does not provide a recipe, though there is a picture.

-Searches for London Cheese Cake provide recipes only for the biscuit based variety, hijacked among others by that very foxy domestic goddess :evil: Given the mass of internet food and recipe sites, I am a bit perplexed that I cannot find this one.
+Searches for London Cheese Cake provide recipes only for the biscuit based variety, hijacked among others by that very foxy domestic goddess :twisted: Given the mass of internet food and recipe sites, I am a bit perplexed that I cannot find this one.

 Anyone have any idea what I'm on about?
-There all a bit uncivilised in this part of Hampshire :LOL:
+There all a bit uncivilised in this part of Hampshire :lol:

 TIA,